roomacarthur/seastainability/README.md

   - #### Returning User:
     - To instantly know/remember how to navigate.
     - Find the information they require within as few actions as possible.
+  - #### Issues for Users to overcome:
+    - Fact checked information to provide trustworthy content.
+    - Ease of navigation.
+    - Fast loating packets to make the site available to everyone.
+    - Responsive design.

 ## Design